Table of Contents

 Key Features:

-- Dependency injection for modular, testable code.
+- Dependency injection supports modular, testable code.

-- Comprehensive framework for large-scale projects.
+- Comprehensive framework suitable for large-scale projects.

 - Strong community and ecosystem with a wide range of plugins and extensions.